Final report for SNE21-014-WV

 April 30, 2024

-Ten (10) ASPs will participate in a cohesive 6-month calendar of ASP Business Planning and Risk Management technical training to complement the mentorship training, focusing on whole farm planning tools, rooted in a risk-management framework.
-We are currently building the course curriculum for training in 2023-2024, using existing materials (WV Annie’s Project Curriculum; WV Sustainable Agriculture Capacity Building Program - Funded by NESARE; and other State Programs), and developing new materials where needed.
+Twenty-three (23) educators (12 ASPs and 11 Farmer Leaders/Mentors), as well as 26 beginning farmers, participated in a cohesive ASP Business Planning and Risk Management technical training to complement the mentorship training, focusing on whole farm planning tools, rooted in a risk-management framework.
+We built the course curriculum for training throughout 2022-2024, using existing materials (WV Annie’s Project Curriculum; WV Sustainable Agriculture Capacity Building Program - Funded by NESARE; and other State Programs), and developing new materials where needed.

-Curriculum modules will be delivered in 2023-2024 as a hybrid course – using a combination of face-to-face workshop and webinar sessions, with 20 total contact hours.
+Curriculum modules were delivered in 2023 and 2024 as hybrid courses – using a combination of face-to-face workshop and webinar sessions, with 20 total contact hours.

 i.
 Production Risk Training Module (livestock, horticulture, and value-added tracks) – ‘What will I Produce and For Whom’